Scarlett Lee: 2024: American Idol

-In 2024, she auditioned for the season 22 of American Idol.
+In 2024, she auditioned for season 22 of American Idol.
 Lee performed "Clown" by Emeli Sandé.
 All three judges praised her audition and was advanced to the Hollywood stage of the competition.
 She made it through another round before being eliminated prior to the top 24, alongside fellow British import and winner of UK's first series of All Together Now, Michael Rice.

 Personal life

 Lee, a British Romany, was born on 20 September 1997 in Surrey, England.
 Before The X Factor, Lee worked as a makeup artist.
 During The X Factor, Lee was involved in a fire, when her brother's caravan set alight.
 Lee was in the neighbouring caravan at the time, and was later taken into hospital.
 In January 2019, Lee became engaged to childhood sweetheart Nathan Shaw, and they married in Christ Church Epsom Common on 30 August 2019.